smash64-dev/smash64-online/docs/index.md

 [GitHub](https://github.com/smash64-dev/project64k-legacy){ .md-button data-md-color-primary="green" data-md-color-accent="green" }

 ## 2. Obtain the Super Smash Bros.
-ROM
+ROM { #2-obtain-rom data-toc-label='2.
+Obtain the Smash Bros.
+ROM' }

 You must **legally** obtain your own ROM.
 This site does not endorse or condone piracy. **Do not** ask how to obtain a ROM in Discord.

 If you're looking to play Smash Remix or 19XX, first obtain the normal ROM, then use our online [Remix](/remix/) or [19XX](/19XX/) patchers to generate the modded ROM.

-## 3. Configure your ROM Directory
+## 3. Configure your ROM Directory { #3-set-rom-directory data-toc-label='3.
+Configure ROM Directory' }

 Open `Project64KSE.exe` and select your ROM directory (where your ROM is located).